 However, the whole exists through and in its parts.
 Every natural thing from the sun to a grain of sand, from a giant sequoia to a bacterium, is a part of the whole.
-Every natural thing has a numinous quality of being a distinctive organization of matter with its own unique character and dignity.
-Some natural things - like the sun, or the ocean, or trees - possess that quality in larger measure.
+Every natural thing has the quality of being a distinctive organization of matter with its own unique character and dignity.

 Only animals have nervous systems.
 But all living things have communication systems, through which information about the external world is transmitted by way of chemical and electrical messages.
-In this sense they have "spirits."
 Even inanimate objects are shaped by and shape their environment and in that sense are responsive.

 Attempts to deny diversity usually end up in claiming that the visible world is mere illusion.
 Scientific pantheism believes the universe is vibrantly real.